 The employee is likely to go into some follow-up care like 12-step meeting at AA, NA or one of the fellowships.
 There may be other counselling sessions scheduled.
 Though these are unlikely to disrupt the working day, they’re vitally, absolutely, completely necessary to recovery.

-Which brings us to the nasty question of possible relapse.
+This brings us to the nasty question of possible relapse.
 Don’t let the idea scare you off.
 It may be a once-off occurrence.
 The usual causes?
 Inadequate treatment or follow-up, physical cravings that are difficult to control, use of other mood-altering substances including prescription drugs, underlying mental or physical illness … or simply because the person got lazy or complacent.
-It’s a wake-up call that recovery is about abstinence plus some very necessary lifestyle changes.
+It’s a wake-up call that recovery is about abstinence-plus some very necessary lifestyle changes.

 But there are also questions that good directors and managers will ask about the company itself.
 Is there a drinking culture, where alcohol is the celebration or solace for success or failure?
 Was there something that prevented the alcoholic or addict from getting help?
 Are stress and long hours seen as ambitious virtues?
 And how can things be managed better in future?